Save to My DOJO

 As you’ve no doubt been able to surmise from the title of this blog post, it’s NOT cheap.
 This is due to a couple of different factors.

-- The VMware VCP Certification requires two exams: one at $125 and another at $250, totaling $375.
-However, the $125 exam is often included in the requirement for number 2, so we’ll call this one an even $250
+- The VMware VCP Certification requires two exams: one at $125 called “Foundation” and another at $250, totaling $375.
+However, the $125 exam is often included in the course for number 2 and no longer required, so we’ll call this one an even $250

-- The VMware VCP Certification requires that you attend a “Required Training Course” (Usually Install, Config, Manage) that will cost you $4250
+- The VMware VCP Certification requires that you attend a “Required Training Course” (Usually Install, Config, Manage or Fast Track) that will cost you $4250

 Yes.
 You read correctly folks!
 The VMware VCP certification can be yours for the low, low, price of $4500!
 Come on down!

 Sarcasm aside, this cost has turned out to be a VERY large roadblock to overcome for those that are wanting to get VMware certified.
-Many will have their employer backing them, but what if you’re looking to get VMware certified to help increase your job prospects?
+Note that an online course will usually set you back less money than the onsite ones..
+Many will have their employer backing them, but what if you are a freelancer or juste looking to get VMware certified to help increase your job prospects?
 That $4500 isn’t cheap, especially if you’re currently looking for a job.
 In fact, that course requirement has become something of a pain point amongst the VMware community, and those looking to get in.

-In fact, one doesn’t have to dig too far to find some discernable angst in the community over the cost.
-There are many sites where you’ll find said angst, but I found this one the most interested.
-VMware announced some re-cert changes earlier this year and many people voiced frustration about the coursework requirement again on the official VMware blog post:
+In fact, one doesn’t have to dig too far to find some discernible angst in the community over the cost.
+There are many sites where you’ll find said angst, but I found this one the most interesting.
+VMware announced some re-cert changes and many people voiced frustration about the coursework requirement again on the official VMware blog post:

 These are just two examples of people commenting on the course requirement, and many see it as a flat-out money grab by VMware, especially as paying for the course is a requirement.
 In contrast, to get certified in Windows Server or the Microsoft Stack, one only needs to pay for the certification exams.
 If you know the material, and you’ve self-studied extensively, it’s feasible you could get certified without having to pay for certified coursework.
 This is why many people have issues with VMware’s approach.